 1 Ludwig Van Beethoven (Deafness)

 Ludwig van Beethoven was a German composer and pianist.
 A crucial figure in the transition between the Classical and Romantic eras in Western art music, he remains one of the most famous and influential of all composers.
-His best-known compositions include 9 symphonies, 5 piano concertos, 1 violin concerto, ...read more.
+His best-known compositions include 9 symphonies, 5 piano concertos, 1 violin concerto, 32 piano sonatas, 16 string quartets, his great Mass the Missa solemnis, and one opera, Fidelio. ...read more.

 Deafness is the enemy of the sense of hearing, and somehow, Beethoven, being the genius he was, overcame it even if he couldn't hear his great masterpieces.

 I like this list and your items order: of course a genius deaf musician and a drummer with one hand should be on top.

 Playing piano is one of the hardest instruments to play,you have to listen every key of the piano in order to play a piano but when a musician is deaf and he is playing piano he can't listen then he is more than musician.and that is one of the reasons that he is one of the greatest musicians of all time

 Zxm, I'm really happy that you have made this amazing list.

 Beethoven is one of my most favorite musicians, he was a music god.